 TRANSLITERATION OF CANDIDATE NAMES - Candidates may request that their names be transliterated in those languages that do not use Roman Characters as instructed by the Department of Justice.
-These languages include Chinese, Japanese and Korean.
 If applicable, candidates must complete a Transliteration Form and file it with their nomination documents by the specified deadline (88 days prior to the election).
-Candidates may review the transliteration of names and submit changes to the elections official no later than the last day of the review period, which is normally 60 days prior to the election but subject to change.
+Candidates may review the transliteration of names and submit changes to the elections official no later than the last day of the review period, which is normally 67 days prior to the election but subject to change.
 To schedule a review of your transliterated name, you may call (562) 462-2730 or (562) 462-2832.
-Refer to Multilingual Voting Services Chapter in Section 2 of this Resource Guide for additional information.
+Refer to Multilingual Voting Services Chapter of Section 2 of the Resource Guide for additional information.

-NOTE: On August 17, 2006 the Secretary of State shall hold a public drawing to determine the order of Candidates' Names on the ballot by randomly drawing each letter of the alphabet.
+NOTE: On August 14, 2014, the Secretary of State shall hold a public drawing to determine the order of Candidate names on the ballot by randomly drawing each letter of the alphabet.